jkaczmarski/jkaczmarski.github.io/cv.md

 ### Research Presentations
 **Oral presentations**
+-	**2021** ARC Centre of Excellence in Synthetic Biology Seminar Series. _“Altered conformational sampling along an evolutionary trajectory increases the catalytic activity of a new enzyme”_
 -	**2021** Lorne Protein Conference. _“Altered conformational sampling along an evolutionary trajectory changes the catalytic activity of an enzyme”_
 -	**2017** Biomolecular Machines Conference, Banff, Canada. _“Conformational sampling is altered during the emergence and evolution of new enzyme activity”_. **Best Student Talk Award.**🏆
 -	**2017** Research School of Chemistry’s Celebration of HDR Chemistry. _“The molecular machines of life”_. **Best Presentation Award.**🏆